 - How would you rate the service?

 Your employees are on the frontline of your business and serve customers on a daily basis.
-Their experiences therefore provide a great insight you cannot ignore.
-They will know what’s working and what isn’t in your café or restaurant, so talk to them.
+Their experiences, therefore, provide great insight that you cannot ignore.
+They will know what's working and what isn't in your café or restaurant, so talk to them!

-Find out what they’ve heard from customers and get their opinions on how your business could be improved.
-To gather this feedback you could call weekly staff meetings, or even have a suggestions box or survey of their own.
+Find out what they've heard from customers and get their opinions on how your business could be improved.
+To gather this feedback you could call weekly staff meetings, or even have a suggestions box or an employee survey.

 Make the most of social media